brantcass/Microservice-Software-engi/README.md

 TO RECEIVE DATA:

-To start enter in the command: node Timer.js
+- To start enter in the command: node Timer.js

-This is where the timer will be displayed, it will also take breaks to signify when to break for a workout and when to resume
+- This is where the timer will be displayed, it will also take breaks to signify when to break for a workout and when to resume

+UML SEQUENCE:

 ![UMLSprint](https://github.com/brantcass/Microservice-Software-engi/assets/94635676/e8ae9974-e65f-415d-b6fc-8cb7a1c9699d)